Running Awk

 file at all.

-All these arguments are made available to your awk program in the
+All these arguments are made available to your awk

-ARGV array (see section Built-in Variables).
+array (see section Built-in Variables).
 Command line options

-and the program text (if present) are omitted from ARGV.
+and the program text (if present) are omitted from ARGV

 All other arguments, including variable assignments, are

 included.
-As each element of ARGV is processed, gawk
+As each element of ARGV

-sets the variable ARGIND to the index in ARGV of the
+to the index in ARGV

 current element.